worldpeaceenginelabs/METAVERSE-SEED/README.md

 # Metaverse-Seed is the repository where we collaboratively work together on Cloud Atlas, a Collective Computer akin to those from the movies...

-### Cloud Atlas - An independent, community-owned Google Earth, free from centralized servers and overpowered entities, owned solely by you and the public!<br>
+### Cloud Atlas - An independent, community-owned Google Earth, free from centralized servers and overpowered entities, owned solely by you and the public!
+A Collective Computer<br>
-### No backend!
-Syncs via public tracker networks.
-Now BitTorrent, with fallback to Nostr coming soon...<br><br>
+### No need for back-end servers!
+Cloud Atlas syncs via public tracker networks using BitTorrent, with Nostr as a fallback coming soon.
+However, persistent storage and computational power (cloud/servers) can be simply added if needed.<br><br>

-### A serverfarm-less, decentralized Google Earth running as a 4MB standalone package, capable of working offline in your browser.
-Scales automatically with its user devices.
+### A serverfarm-less, decentralized Google Earth running as a 4MB standalone package, capable of working offline in your browser. (coming) It’s free and scales 99% autonomously!
+More users mean more app storage and computational power.
 You are the server farm.<br><br>

 # Imagine...